amateurdeveloperof31/NoteSatchel-ToDoList/README.md

 - List.js: The component responsible for rendering individual tasks.
 - AddList.js: The component responsible for adding new tasks.

-Sound Effects
-- delete.mp3: Played when a task is deleted.
-- complete.mp3: Played when a task is marked as completed.
-- writing.mp3: Played when a new task is added.

 Styles
 - list.css: Styles for the List component.